kebejoan/logic-designer-generator/README.md

 1. Put the EXCEL_MASTER.xlsx file in the same folder as LOGIC_GENERATOR.exe file
 2. Open the EXCEL_MASTER.xlsx file and add in the I/O data that you want to be generated
 3. Execute LOGIC_GENERATOR.exe
-4. Import the DEV_LAVEL into the logic designer
+4. Import the DEV_LABEL into the logic designer
 5. Copy the generated STRUCT_TEXT into a new POU
 6. Copy the generated LOC_VAR into the new POU